Why Prompt Engineering Matters

 An Example of a Well-Engineered Prompt

-Prompt: “Given the following database schema, write an SQL query to retrieve the names and email addresses of all customers who made a purchase in the last month:
+Prompt: Given the following database schema, write an SQL query to return the names and email address of all customers who made a purchase in the last month:

-- Columns: OrderID, CustomerID, OrderDate, TotalAmount”
+Columns: OrderID, CustomerID, OrderDate, TotalAmount